• Skip to primary navigation

 I found this helpful video on how to steam artichokes on the Ocean Mist website.
 Meg from This Mess Is Ours has written a super helpful post where she breaks down how to break down a choke.

-The artichoke hearts are the heart of this Artichoke Olive Oil Cake
+Artichoke hearts are the heart of Artichoke Olive Oil Cake

 Artichoke hearts give the cake an earthy, buttery depth.
 The hearts are roughly chopped, then pureed in a blender with olive oil and lemon juice, imbuing the cake with its decadent moist crumb.